rnshalinda/Thogakade-cims-layered-architecture-javafx-mysql/README.md

    - Or, click the *Maven* tool window → refresh/reimport.

 2. **Invalidate Caches & Restart**
-   - Go to `File → Invalidate Caches / Restart`.
+   - Go to `File → Invalidate Caches -> Tick all -> Invalidate and Restart`.
-   - This forces IntelliJ to rebuild its indexes.
+   - This forces IntelliJ to clear caches and rebuild its indexes.

 3. **Rebuild Project**
    - From the top menu: `Build → Rebuild Project`.